MercyAkpan/EMBEDDED_Intruder-Detection-ESP32/README.md

 # Intruder Detection System (ESP32)

-📌 This project is part of my beginner learnings in IoT and embedded systems.
+📌 Beginner IoT/Embedded Systems Project
-I’m currently undergoing a program at **[NithubUnilag](https://nithub.unilag.edu.ng/)**, and this was one of the hands-on projects to build practical skills in microcontrollers and sensors.
+This project is part of my learning journey at Nithub, University of Lagos, where I’m building practical skills in microcontrollers and sensors..

 ---

 ## 🚨 Project Overview

-This system uses an **ESP32** microcontroller with:
+An intruder detection system using an ESP32 microcontroller with:
-- Ultrasonic sensor (to detect distance/movement)
+Ultrasonic sensor (distance/movement detection)
-- Buzzer or vibration motor (to alert when an intruder is detected)
+Buzzer or vibration motor (intruder alert)
 When someone enters a defined range, the system triggers an alarm.
+Once the area is clear, the alarm resets automatically.

 ---